Skip to content

 What causes acne?

-• Hormonal changes, especially during puberty, before your monthly period (in women), or during pregnancy
+• Hormonal changes.
+This happens during puberty, before a woman’s monthly period (in women), during pregnancy, or during menopause

-• Certain cosmetics, such as oil-based makeup, suntan oil, and hair products
+• Make up (cosmetics), especially oil-based makeup, suntan lotion, and hair products

 • Stress